I wonder if we understand how competition works? Or maybe I should say, I wonder if I understand how competition works?

-This extraordinary performance is most evident to a Bears fans such as myself usually a couple times a year when the Bears play Green Bay.
+This extraordinary performance is most evident to a Chicago Bears fans such as myself usually a couple times a year when the Bears play the Green Bay Packers.
 Aaron Rodgers seems to have something in his blood that allows him to take it up a few notches at the most important times.
 When extraordinary pressure is on Rodgers, he is at the top of his game.

 And then there is Tom Brady.
 How many times has Brady wowed everyone in the country at playoff time.
 Coming from behind, how many teams have led the Patriots by a few points with a few minutes left in the game and turned the ball over with just enough clock to let Brady lead his team down the field for the last second win?

 Quarterbacks get so much attention, their rise and fall is all the more obvious.
 The ones who seem to nail it are the ones who enjoy the attention.

 And sometimes the coach has a lot to do with it.